Learn-Write-Repeat/Open-contributions/Avdhoot_NLP_Sentiment_analysis.md

 The second task to do in sentiment analysis is **subjectivity/objectivty** what it means is, it classifies the sentence into one of two classes objective or subjective.
 In some sentences the polarity classification might not help because the subjectivity of words and phrases may depend on their context and an objective document may contain subjective sentences.
 The only takeaway from subjectivity/objectivity is that machine can determine the sentence context and it's relativity to the previous words and keep overall meaning intact.
-Using the string used above to get the subjectivity
+<br>Using the string used above to get the subjectivity

     print(string.sentiment.subjectivity)